xie-lab-ml/awesome-alignment-of-diffusion-models/README.md

 * HIVE: Harnessing Human Feedback for Instructional Visual Editing
 * AlignDiff: Aligning Diverse Human Preferences via Behavior-Customisable Diffusion Model
 * Alignment is Key for Applying Diffusion Models to Retrosynthesis

+## Benchmarks and Evaluation
+* Human Preference Score: Better Aligning Text-to-Image Models with Human Preference
+* Human Preference Score v2: A Solid Benchmark for Evaluating Human Preferences of Text-to-Image Synthesis
+* Pick-a-Pic: An Open Dataset of User Preferences for Text-to-Image Generation
+* ImageReward: Learning and Evaluating Human Preferences for Text-to-Image Generation
+* Social Reward: Evaluating and Enhancing Generative AI through Million-User Feedback from an Online Creative Community
+* Learning multi-dimensional human preference for text-to-image generation
+* Rich Human Feedback for Text to Image Generation
+* Multimodal Large Language Model is a Human-Aligned Annotator for Text-to-Image Generation
+* DALL-Eval: Probing the reasoning skills and social biases of text-to-image generative transformers
+* GenEval: An Object-Focused Framework for Evaluating Text-to-Image Alignment
+* VPGen & VPEval: Visual Programming for Text-to-Image Generation and Evaluation
+* Holistic Evaluation of Text-to-Image Models
+* LLMScore: Unveiling the Power of Large Language Models in Text-to-Image Synthesis Evaluation
+* Measuring style similarity in diffusion models

 ## Fundamentals of Human Alignment
 ### Preference Modeling